 Fang Membership Services.
 We provide both free and paid membership services to the registered members of our Fang cards on our websites and mobile apps.
 Our free services include primarily regular updates regarding local property developments, tours to visit property developments and other services relating to properties purchases.
 Our paid services primarily include offers to home buyers to purchase properties with discounts from our partner developers and dedicated information and related services to facilitate property purchases, which we began to offer in 2011.
 Our membership fees for paid services generally range from RMB5,000 to RMB20,000.
 The discount is reflected as a fixed amount off, or a percentage discount to, the total purchase price paid by a home buyer for a specified property, or a combination of both, which is determined by us and our partner developers.
 The discounts are significantly higher than our membership fees, resulting in net savings for our members.
-Membership fees are refundable until our members use the discounts to purchase property.
+Membership fees are refundable until our members use the discounts to purchase properties or pursuant to our refund policy.
+Our members pay a specified fee each time in order to be eligible for the discount provided for a particular property.
 To promote our services and reach additional customers, we may promote the property developments through other advertising channels and pay real estate agents for customer referrals.
 In 2017, we offered paid Fang membership services covering approximately 1,200 property developments in 79 cities in China.
 Our revenues from Fang membership services totaled US\$185.1 million, US\$114.7 million and US\$10.3 million in 2015, 2016 and 2017, respectively, or 21.0%, 12.5% and 2.3%, respectively, of our total revenues for the same periods.